Last Updated on

 - Before the event.

 - Keynote speaker announcement videos – This is a chance for your keynote speakers to announce the exciting topics they will cover at your event.
-We commend of a team of 2 event videographers for this content.

 - Venue profile videos – Sell the location just as much as you sell the event, with details of key locations of interest: parking, accommodation etc. These are especially good if you don’t have footage from previous events to put a strong teaser together.